AnnaVargova/AutomationShield_wiki/OptoShield.md

 ## System Identification

 The functions listed below implement tests signals that can be used for system identification and modeling.
 The functions, when called without input parameters, run a specific identification experiment with pre-set parameters and length that we deemed suitable for identification.
 Upon evaluating the function, the Arduino board will start to list the results to the serial communication port.
+The formatting corresponds to a space-separated table format, where spaces separate columns and the line ending character begins a new line.

 The results can be listed using the Arduino Serial Monitor, the Arduino IDE Serial Plotter or even logged by a number of [third party applications](http://freeware.the-meiers.org/), then exported to other software for visualization and post-processing.

 ### Step response
 ```